filipepcampos/oware/README.txt

     All const strings are kept in a separate file to facilitate any change needed.
     ANSI Codes for HIGHLIGHT_COLOR, COLOR[2] (Colors of each player), CLEAR and RESET are kept in said file allowing every other file to use them.
-    All text displayed on screen is kept on a std::map<std::string, std::string>
+    All text displayed on screen is kept on a std::map<std::string, std::string>.

 Print board:
                          A          B          C          D          E          F                    printLetters()